 As the prominence of programmatic rises, there is a desire for more control.
 As is the case with many elements of advertising, more and more brands have decided to bring the capability in-house.
-More than a fifth of organizations surveyed internationally indicated they have completely moved programmatic buying in-house.
-While less than 20% of the U.S. and LatAm organizations surveyed had indicated a complete move to in-house (18% and 16%, respectively), almost a third of European organizations (31%) have completely moved in house.
-Additionally, almost half of all organizations internationally (48%) have partially moved programmatic in house with plans to continue.
-This is similar across regions.
+Almost a third of organizations surveyed in Europe have indicated that they have completely moved programmatic buying in-house.
+This is almost twice as much as organization in the U.S. (18%) and Latin America (16%).
+Meanwhile, 43% of European companies have partially moved programmatic in house and plan to continue.
+This is in line with what we're seeing across the U.S. and Latin America.

-Intent to bring Programmatic In-House -Global View
+Intent to bring Programmatic In-House -Europe